moby/moby/project/ISSUE-TRIAGE.md

 ### 2. Classify the Issue

 An issue can have multiple of the following labels.
-Typically, a properly classified issues should
+Typically, a properly classified issue should
 have:

 - One label identifying its kind (`kind/*`).